-In the case of Unsubordinated Notes: The Issuers and their affiliates may at any time purchase Notes at any price in the open market or otherwise, in each case in accordance with applicable securities laws.
+In the case of Unsubordinated Notes: the Issuer and its affiliates may at any time purchase Notes at any price in the open market or otherwise, in each case in accordance with applicable securities laws.

-In the case of Subordinated Notes: The Issuers and their affiliates may, subject to subparagraph (m) (Conditions to redemption of Subordinated Notes prior to Maturity Date) below, purchase Subordinated Notes at any price in the open market or otherwise in each case in accordance with applicable securities laws.
+In the case of Subordinated Notes: the Issuer and its affiliates may, subject to subparagraph (m) (Conditions to redemption of Subordinated Notes prior to Maturity Date) below, purchase Subordinated Notes at any price in the open market or otherwise in each case in accordance with applicable securities laws.

-Notwithstanding the above, the Bank or any agent on its behalf shall have the right at all times to purchase Subordinated Notes for market making purposes provided that: (a) the prior written approval of the Relevant Regulator shall be obtained; and (b) the total principal amount of the Subordinated Notes so purchased does not exceed the lower of (i) ten (10) per cent. (or any other threshold as may be requested by the Relevant Regulator in accordance with the Relevant Rules from time to time) of the initial aggregate principal amount of the relevant Series of Subordinated Notes and any further notes issued under paragraph 11 and (ii) three (3) per cent. of the Tier 2 Capital of the Bank from time to time outstanding.
+Notwithstanding the above, the Bank or any agent on its behalf shall have the right at all times to purchase Subordinated Notes for market making purposes provided that: (a) the prior written approval of the Relevant Regulator shall be obtained; and (b) the total principal amount of the Subordinated Notes so purchased does not exceed the lower of (i) ten (10) per cent. of the initial aggregate principal amount of the relevant Series of Subordinated Notes and any further notes issued under paragraph (i) and (ii) three (3) per cent. of the Tier 2 Capital of the Bank from time to time outstanding.
 The Subordinated Notes so purchased by the Bank may be held and resold in accordance with applicable laws and regulations for the purpose of enhancing the liquidity of the Notes.